xonsh/xonsh/docs/tutorial.rst

 Note that both help and superhelp return the object that they are inspecting.
-This allows you to chain together help inside of other operations and ask for help several times in an object heirarchy.
-For instance, let's get help for both the dict type and its key() method simeltaneously:
+This allows you to chain together help inside of other operations and ask for help several times in an object hierarchy.
+For instance, let's get help for both the dict type and its key() method simultaneously:

 .. code-block:: python